S P O T L I G H T

 Having only seen the publicity photo, I had been

-totally unprepared to meet the shrinking beauty who
+totally unprepared to meet the striking beauty who

 stepped out of the limousine.
 For a moment, I